Cyber-Duck/fluent-debug/README.md

 ->name('*.php')
 ```

-And wish to examine this in a debugger
+and I wish to examine this in a debugger.

 At present, the only way I'm aware of doing this in PHP<sup>[1](#myfootnote1)</sup>
- with xDebug is to tediously rewrite the code to
+ with xDebug is either to step through it, or to tediously rewrite the code to
  introduce intermediate variables, i.e. rewrite the above to
  ```
  $a = Finder::create()